surmwill/recycler_unity/README.md

 After modifying the dimensions of the entry, call this to alert the Recycler to its size change and to re-align the entry list.

 - `fixEntries:` resizing an entry will cause the entire list of entries to shift based on the new/removed space.
 This defines how and what entries will get moved.

+### Other

+Below are public functions that are called on the entries by the Recycler. _They should not be called by users_ but are listed here for the sake of completeness.

+#### BindNewData
+Binds the entry to a new set of data.

+#### RebindExisingData
+Rebinds the entry to its current set of data

+#### OnRecycled
+Called when the entry gets sent to recycling

+#### UnbindIndex
+Resets the entry to its default unbound index

+#### SetIndex
+Sets the index of the entry

 ## RecyclerScrollRectEndcap